zerojuls/Template-Angular-6-Boostrap-4-and-Material-Desing-/README.md

 ## Notes

-1. sidenav
-    Access 'sidenav.service' and fill in the 'menu' attribute with the format set there
+1. sidenav: Access 'sidenav.service' and fill in the 'menu' attribute with the format set there
     1. type: 'link' or 'accordion'
     2. name: index title
     3. icon: index icon